szachovy/lpdr/README.md

 - OEM
 - PSM

+**Warning!**
+_Depending on the tensorflow version there might be some issues with keras.
+Upgrade TF to 2.0 or higher if you can._

 ## :rocket: Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.